-The best Linux training providers and online courses make it easy to learn to work with the Linux operating system, probably the most commonly used open source software out there.
+The best Linux training providers and online courses make it simple and easy to learn to work with the commonly used open source Linux operating system.

 This is increasingly important because Linux is becoming an important operating system to be familiar with in business, not least because the majority of web servers run on various Linux platforms.
 Whether it's RedHat, FreeBSD, Ubuntu, Debian or CentOS, it can help to be familiar with at least some of the basic operations, whether for accessing them directly, for understanding IT reports, or even to better understand security concerns.